 Government intervention seldom proves an effective means of bringing a country to the forefront of an international trend in the demand for a certain innovation and creating a demand advantage.
 Demand preferences are very much culturally determined and can therefore only be changed in the long term.
-At best, political measures may improve the situation by speeding up technical approval procedures to increase the adaptation and adoption of innovations and by providing incentives to react more quickly to certain innovation trends, in the form of tax (=price or cost) reductions.
-Over the observation period between 2000 and 2004, the demand propensity increased in no country of the EU 25 significantly.
+At best, political measures may improve the situation by speeding up technical approval procedures to increase the adaption and adoption of innovations and by providing incentives to react more quickly to certain innovation trends, in the form of tax (=price or cost) reductions.
+Over the observation period between 2000 and 2004, the demand propensity increased significantly in Malta (increase of around 0.4 percentage point per year) and in France (up approximately 0.3 percentage points per year).
+Compared to the overall development in Europe (EU 25), the demand propensity in Denmark, Sweden, Portugal, Estonia and Hungary fell by at least 0.2 percentage points annually.6 Thus in Malta and France, it is not only the demand propensities that are above average - the growth rates of the Electrical/Optical/ICT Industry in these countries are too.